M.S. in Communication Sciences and Disorders Frequently Asked Questions

 The program is designed to take two years to complete.
 In addition to the four academic semesters, you will be required to complete a clinical placement in the summer between the two academic years.

 After you have received your Master's degree and passed the national Praxis examination, you will then need to complete your Clinical Fellowship Year (CFY), which is a nine-month full-time placement, in order to receive your Certificate of Clinical Competence (CCC) from the American Speech-Language-Hearing Association (ASHA).

 What about financial aid and the tuition costs for the program?

 To obtain current information for financial aid, tuition, and fees, refer to the Student Financial Services website.
 If you have questions about whether you are an in-state or out-of-state resident, refer to the Registrar's Residency Policy.

 How many applicants are there annually?
-What is average size of the class?
+What is the average class size?

-The number of applicants for the CSD graduate program varies each year, but the typical class size is approximately 15 students.
+The number of applicants for the CSD graduate program varies each year, but the target class size is approximately 18 students.

 When is the application deadline?